What we want

-Our short term goal: EU legislation sets minimum design requirements to ensure easy disassembly and replacement of key components – starting with smartphones, laptops and other IT products.
+Our short term goal: EU legislation sets horizontal minimum design requirements to ensure easy disassembly and replacement of key components in all products.

 Repair should be accessible, affordable and mainstream.
 This means repairing a product shouldn’t cost more than buying a new one.
 Legal barriers shouldn’t prevent individuals, independent repairers and community repair groups from repairing broken products.
 We want a universal Right to repair: everyone to access spare parts and repair manuals for the entire lifetime of a product.